Communications (COMM)

 COMM 5610 Cultural Sociology

-Studies culture as values, scripts, practice, performance, and style in the contexts of everyday life, social class, and status groups, social movements, and changes of communication technologies.
-Approaches politics, society, institutions,identities, and social change as dynamic processes and complex interactions at both micro/meso and meso/macro levels.
-Examines the production, reception, circulation and effects of signs,symbols, and stories.
-Readings include both classic authors (Elias, Simmel,Bakhtin, Goffman, Foucault, Bourdieu, Raymond Williams, etc.) and contemporary works from sociology and communication studies.
+This seminar studies culture as values, scripts, practice, and performance in the contexts of everyday life, social class, social movements, and technological change.
+We approach politics, society, institutions, identities, and social change as dynamic processes and complex interactions at both micro/meso and meso/macro levels.
+We will examine the production, reception, and circulation of signs, symbols, and stories in multiple media formats and on social media.
+Special attention will be given to how to rethink cultural sociology from the perspective of digital sociology and platform society.
+Readings include both classic authors and contemporary works from sociology and communication studies.

 Also Offered As: SOCI 5610